bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="quast"></a>
 ## Step 5: Assembly Statistics with QUAST

 The final step for short read data is to analyze the quality of the assemblies.
 We will be using the program QUAST which will give us the number of contigs, total length and N50 value; the data we are most interested in.
 A good assembly would have small number of contigs, a total length that makes sense for the specific species, and a large N50 value.
+N50 is a measure to describe the quality of assembled genomes fragmented in contigs of different length.
+The N50 is the minimum contig length needed to cover 50% of the genome.

 **Running QUAST:**